gvaccr/test2/docs/env-model/gen-real-world-terrain.md

-[https://earthexplorer.usgs.gov/](https://earthexplorer.usgs.gov/) can be used to download the data of the above-mentioned satellites in the form of images for any region of the world.
+[Earth Explorer](https://earthexplorer.usgs.gov/) can be used to download the data of the above-mentioned satellites in the form of images for any region of the world.